marckean/SHOUTcast-Linux/README.md

 ## Container Registries

-WHen working with containers, you will need a container registry as mandatory to store all your containers so that they are accessible by virtually everything, ACI, AKS etc etc. By default the docker tools use the Docker registry which can be found at http://hub.docker.com.
+When working with containers, you will need a container registry as mandatory to store all your containers so that they are accessible by virtually everything, ACI, AKS etc etc. By default the docker tools use the Docker registry which can be found at http://hub.docker.com.
 However you can use the Azure Container Registry instead.
 [Create a container registry using the Azure portal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal).

 ## VS Code extension & setup